Matt Taylor (American soccer): Professional career

 An excellent MLS Combine saw the Kansas City Wizards trade up to draft him 4th overall in the 2004 MLS SuperDraft.
 Although stuck behind Davy Arnaud and Josh Wolff and receiving little playing time in 2003, Taylor showed his scoring acumen registering three goals and an assist in only 524 minutes from a substitute's role.

 After his first season, Taylor was left unprotected for the 2004 MLS Expansion Draft, and was selected 8th overall by Chivas USA.
 He became one of the few non-Hispanics on the squad.
 Taylor was Chivas USA's first ever player to be named MLS player of the week.
 Taylor's first four years in MLS were hampered by injuries including a broken tibia, and double hernia surgery.
 Taylor became a first eleven player for Chivas USA coach Hans Westerhof and responded by leading all offensive categories in a starter's role.
 Taylor just started to regain the speed and quickness to match his work rate when he decided to leave Chivas USA over a contract dispute with then coach Preki.
 On July 25, 2007, Taylor signed for Portland Timbers.

-He had a short stint at the amateur side Hollywood United in the Los Angeles-based USASA-affiliated Coast Soccer League, where he scored two goals on penalty kicks against his former club the Portland Timbers in the first round of the 2008 Lamar Hunt U.S. Open Cup, helping Hollywood to a shocking 3-2 win over the USL side.
+He had a short stint at the amateur side Hollywood United in the Los Angeles–based USASA-affiliated Coast Soccer League, where he scored two goals on penalty kicks against his former club the Portland Timbers in the first round of the 2008 Lamar Hunt U.S. Open Cup, helping Hollywood to a shocking 3–2 win over the USL side.

 On August 14, 2008, Taylor moved to TuS Koblenz, then playing in Germany's second tier 2.
 Fußball-Bundesliga just three days before their season started and scored in his first game for the team.
-On October 5, 2008, he scored a hat trick for Koblenz in a 5-0 win over Kaiserslautern.
-On May 27, 2009 Taylor signed a two-year contract with FSV Frankfurt, but left for 3.
+On October 5, 2008, he scored a hat trick for Koblenz in a 5–0 win over Kaiserslautern.
+On May 27, 2009, Taylor signed a two-year contract with FSV Frankfurt, but left for 3.
 Liga club Rot Weiss Ahlen after playing only on year for FSV.
 Taylor moved to Preußen Münster for the 2012/13 3.
 Liga season after playing the 2011/12 season with SC Paderborn 07 in the 2.
 Bundesliga.
 Two years later he signed for 1.
 FC Saarbrücken.

 Coaching career

 After retiring in 2017, Taylor returned to his alma mater to become an assistant coach at UCLA.
 In 2021, he became an assistant coach for Major League Soccer club Real Salt Lake.
+On January 22, 2024, he was announced as the new head coach of Ventura County FC.